validator-labs/validator-plugin-network/README.md

 3. Validate TCP connections to arbitrary host + port(s), optionally through an HTTP proxy
 4. Check each IP in a given range (starting IP + next N IPs) to ensure that they're all unallocated
 5. Check that the default NIC has an MTU of at least X, where X is the provided MTU
 6. Check that each file in a list of URLs is available and publicly accessible by any HTTP client, unless the client were behind a firewall that would prevent it from connecting to the host in the URL.
-This is useful for verifying that assets expected to be available over HTTP are and remain available.

 Each `NetworkValidator` CR is (re)-processed every two minutes to continuously ensure that your network matches the expected state.